 I went to bed rather hungry that night.
 I can’t say anything bad about the staff of the refuge though.
 They were some of the friendliest people we met on the route!

 Day 10: Rifugio Pramperet to Rifugio Pian de Fontana

-The reason we did that is because we decided to walk all the way to La Pissa on 10 day.
-This was quite demanding day for us with over 26 kilometres (16 miles) and 2000 meters (6500 feet) of elevation loss.
+The reason we did that is that we decided to walk all the way to La Pissa in 10 days.
+This was quite a demanding day for us with over 26 kilometers (16 miles) and 2000 meters (6500 feet) of elevation loss.

-If you are not in the rush I highly recommend staying in the Pian de Fontana refuge first because this part of Alta Via 1 deserves to be taken slowly.
+If you are not in a rush I highly recommend staying in the Pian de Fontana refuge first because this part of Alta Via 1 deserves to be taken slowly.

 Night 10: Rifugio Pian de Fontana

 We made it to the Pian de Fontana refuge around 8 AM just in time for breakfast!
 It’s a lovely little place consisting of a few old shepherd huts converted into a mountain refuge with very rustic decor.

 Make sure to write down the bus schedule for La Pissa to time your next day accordingly!